CraguS-1902/Auth-API/README.md

 A Simple Auth API with Discord interactions and verification system.
 Create your own databases and have an overview of your user data

-Here's why:
-* Your time should be focused on creating something amazing.
-A project that solves a problem and helps others
-* You have an overview of your user data

 <p align="right">(<a href="#top">back to top</a>)</p>